thek0d3r/Google-Classroom/README.md

 ## Installation instructions

 1. Go to [Releases](https://github.com/FlameFury20/Google-Classroom/releases/) and download the latest version.
+2. Make sure that you have [Node.js](https://nodejs.org/en/) installed and configured.
-2. Open it in a command line and execute these commands:
+3. Open it in a command line and execute these commands:
     ```bash
         npm install
         npm run make
     ```
-3. Then go to the "out" folder and open the installer there.
+4. Then go to the "out" folder and open the installer there.
-4. Wait for it to install.
+5. Wait for it to install.
-5. Check your Desktop.
+6. Check your Desktop.
 You should have a shortcut for the Google Classroom App.

 ---
 ## Found any bugs?